Serraphim-01/T-Office/README_FEATURE_ACCESS.md

 - Clock features (manage-locations, delete-locations) are dependent on the main clock page access.
 - HR features are dependent on their respective HR page access (onboarding, queries, users).
 - Wiki features (create-topic) are dependent on the main wiki page access.
+- Inventory features are dependent on their respective inventory page access (inbound, store, outbound).

 ## Adding New Pages or Features to Access Control